BartekHdd/Video-Effect-Designer/README.md

-Video effect designer (VED) is, a little app for editing a short video clips.
+Video effect designer (VED) is, a little app for editing short video clips.